 Now comparing these to my Chinese lights, they are absurdly small (in a good way).
 They have more than enough brightness to light up any wall that I tested it on.

 And by simple chance, the water-resistant claims were put to the test on my 2nd gig when the tent was opened up on the sides and a rainstorm came and soaked everything.
-Out of habbit, I pulled the lights, but not until they got rained on after a while.
-Absolutely zero issue with them, and what a piece of mind that gives you when you have lights setup and you don’t have to fear some water getting on them.
+Out of habit, I pulled the lights, but not until they got rained on after a while.
+Absolutely zero issues with them, and what a peace of mind that gives you when you have lights setup and you don’t have to fear some water getting on them.

 Simplicity Is Key

 I can’t stress enough that the primary use case for these lights is the simplicity of it all, from the simple in-box charging capacity, how lightweight a 6-pack case is, simple one-button power control on the remote.
 It has been, by far, the simplest light to take out of the box and to get it working to the event’s need.
 And breaking down again is so simple with sliding it back into its case and having it ready to charge or even setup to the next gig.

 As a solo DJ, this is absolutely critical.
 I don’t want to spend tons of time getting things ready.
 I don’t want to have to lug heavy cases and having to fiddle with things for a simple uplighting gig.
 Compared to what I currently have, these Ape Light Maxis are simply awesome.